 The game is extremely thematic.
 Starting with beautiful illustrations of dinosaurs, traits, and events, the gameplay itself continues this trend.
 I.e. you can set up ambushes, but if you draw an alert card, the prey becomes alert.
 It can run away, or a Stegosaurus becomes very defensive.

-Prey can harm you, adding wound cards to your deck, there are other predators in the game, that can eat your prey, denying you food.
+Prey can harm you by adding wound cards to your deck, there are other predators in the game that can eat your prey, denying you food.
 Some dinosaurs can even come to your nest and steal your eggs.

 Such events create a strong atmosphere and you really feel the theme working hand in hand with game mechanics.

 The boss fights (against popular predator dinosaurs: T-Rex and co.) are a true test of your deck.
 Dealing and taking damage can take a while, so there’s a sense of tension and epicness.

 The boss fight might show up early, but you have a chance to postpone it if you don’t feel strong enough.
 But only to a degree, because the whole game is on a timer – asteroid impact is imminent.
 So you better become The Predator before you are history.

 Apex Theropod Features

 - Very strong integration of theme into game mechanics.

 - Hard to get for a reasonable price or away from Kickstarter.

 There are 8 expansion decks available, but they’ve been part of the 2020 Kickstarter campaign (APEX Theropod Deck-Building Game: Collected Edition), which has everything included – a total of 1040 cards!
 The base game has 525 cards.
 If you can, buy the most expansive version possible, as the extra cards really help with variability.